ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 In some cases it can transform the code to use the target type form the start [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post23).
 See _Advantages Of Signed_ > _More Opportunities For Compiler Optimizations_.

+## Sometimes We Really Want Modular Arithmetic

+For example in cryptography, check sums, hash, functions, timer, etc.
+Sure.
+Then use unsigned.
+That doesn't imply that other things, such as sizes and indices, should be unsigned.

 ## Most Values Are Positive And Positive Values Rarely Mix With Negative Values

 [25](https://graphitemaster.github.io/aau/)